M66B/FairEmail/docs/FAQ-cs-rCZ.md

 * *rule*: execute rule on body text
 * *expunge*: permanently delete messages

 Operations are processed only when there is a connection to the email server or when manually synchronizing.
-See also [this FAQ](#user-content-faq16).
+Viz také [tento nejčastější dotaz](#user-content-faq16).

 <br />

 <a name="faq4"></a>
-**(4) How can I use an invalid security certificate / empty password / plain text connection?**
+**(4) Jak mohu použít neplatný bezpečnostní certifikát / prázdné heslo / prosté textové připojení?**

 *...
 Untrusted ... not in certificate ...*
 <br />